Skip to main content

 But is Being a Copywriter a Good Career?

 Absolutely, said Holden.
-"Being able to create something that generates an emotional connection with readers/viewers/listeners is tremendously rewarding from a creative standpoint and from a money-in-the-bank standpoint," he said.
+"Being able to create something that generates an emotional connection with readers/viewers/listeners is tremendously rewarding from a creative standpoint," he said.

 Engin agreed, citing the need to help your audience get through the clutter online — and ultimately connect with the right product or service.